Is Pakistan at war with the Afghan Taliban? – DW – 03/20/2024

 The TTP frequently carries out attacks in the region, where government control remains patchy.

-The TPP have been declared a terrorist organization by the United Nations and the United States.
+The TTP have been declared a terrorist organization by the United Nations and the United States.
 Their attacks have killed thousands of civilians and security forces in Pakistan.

 An all-out war on the TTP?